 In this design, branch SD-WAN devices now have two (or more) gateways at separate geo-redundant locations from which to steer traffic.
-Both gateways are active, and traffic can flow through either gateway.
+A primary gateway is usually located in the preferred datacenter location while the secondary gateway is at the redundant location.
+Traffic will flow through the primary gateway under normal conditions and utilize the secondary gateway as a backup.
 While this section will refer to a traditional datacenter, the gateway can be located in a public or private cloud, customer premise location, or any other location where FortiGate physical or virtual appliance can be configured.